|d. Probate 1666 in Marblehead, Essex, Massachusetts||d. Probate in 1675 in Marblehead, Essex, Massachusetts|

 Nicholas Merritt was granted land in March 1635.
 He was a fisherman by trade.
 He married by about 1643 Mary Sandin, the daughter of Arthur Sandin, who was the first licensed tavern keeper in Marblehead.
 Nicholas was active in the community serving as constable in 1663 and on various juries from 1664 to 1669.
 He also served as a town Selectman in 1648, 1660, 1664, 1665, and 1671.
 One source says that he was literate although he used a mark to sign his deed and will by mark.

 The Merritts had nine known children in all.
 Eight were mentioned by name in his will written in July 1685.
 His wife was not mentioned, so we assume she predeceased him.
 Hannah, the youngest, had died in the month between her baptism and the bequest of her grandmother Sandin, who mentioned the eight surviving children of her daughter Mary in 1667.
-Nicholas mentioned his three married daughters bu their married names, and he entrusted his four sons to care for him, whom he described as being in weakened condition and disability, for the continuation of his own life, and to provide care for their sister, Mary, who was likewise helpless.
+Nicholas mentioned his three married daughters by their married names, and he entrusted his four sons to care for him being in weakened condition and disability, for the continuation of his own life, and to provide care for their sister, Mary, who was likewise helpless.
 His will was proved in December 1686.

 This family left ample proof of relationship in the wills of Margaret Sandin and her son-in-law Nicholas Merritt.